OHEJP/ohejp.github.io/_posts/2023-07-31-adding-menu-items-for-pages.md

 # Adding a menu item for a newly created page

 In wordpress CMS, the menu is a seperate/stand-alone part of the site.
 It does not automatically "add new pages".
-For OHEJP site, the menu, as close as is possible, has been structured with the same hierarchy as the Pages structure and the Post's categories.
-To naturally organise the data presented.
+For OHEJP site, the menu, as close as is possible, has been structured with the same hierarchy/order as the Pages structure and the Post's categories.
+This is done to naturally organise the site's content consistently.

 To add a new menu item, in the Admin area of the site, look for `Appearance` on the menu on the left and then select `Menu` under that.
 This brings you to the Menu configuration page: